GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 	- In charge of determining whether a squad has finished a challenge based on the acceptance criteria in the challenge text.
 This review will determine if they move on to the next challenge.
 - Attendees
 	- The students in the event that participate in squads of 3 to 5.
-	- Must join and participate in their squad's Teams channel
-	- Must be joined to their Teams channel meeting AND have their webcam and microphone turned on at all times.
+	- Must join and participate in their squad's Google Meet event AND have their webcam and microphone turned on at all times.
 This most accurately simulates an in person hack environment.

 ## Event Preparation

-If you've gotten this far, then you have designated yourself as "Lead Coach" and are preparing to host a What The Hack event.
+If you've gotten this far, then you have designated yourself as "Lead Coach" and are preparing to host a gHacks event.

+**TODO:** Write up procedures for creating a Google Meet or even Spaces to organize the hack.

+**-------- CONTINUE CHANGING FROM HERE -----**

 As the event leader, most of the preparation steps are focused on preparing Microsoft Teams for the event.
 The preparation checklist focuses on three key areas: